 Despite how far the field has advanced into the digital sphere, the Oil and Gas industry is still overrun with legacy software notorious for a lack of transparency.
-In addition, many companies are still using manual processes such as physical spreadsheets to manage their assets alongside these legacy databases, which lends to control issues, data integrity concerns, and potential legal trouble.
+In addition, many companies are still using manual processes such as physical spreadsheets to manage their assets alongside these legacy databases.
+This lends to control issues, data integrity concerns, and potential legal trouble.
 Transparency— or the lack thereof— impacts many facets of your business, including your year-end processing.
 Here are a few of the ways transparency shapes your company functions:

 In addition to GAAP, the SEC has other requirements for publicly traded companies that enforce transparency and safeguard investors from fraud.
-According to the SEC website, a company must file annual reports on Form 10-K, and all statements within that report must be audited.
+According to their website, the SEC rules that a company must file annual reports on Form 10-K, and all statements within that report must be audited.
 Publicly traded companies must also file quarterly reports on Form 10-Q. Any significant events that occur within a business, such as a change in leadership, the hiring of a new accountant, or the completion of an acquisition or disposition of assets, must also be reported on Form 8-K to notify shareholders.
 All of these forms must be verified by the company’s CEO or CFO before submission.

 How can we help?

 With PetroLedger, you can also say goodbye to inefficient legacy accounting software.
 If you aren’t already partnered with one of our software partners, we will help you convert to newer, more reliable software that is scalable, easily integrated with other software, flexible with user standard adjustments, and, above all else, transparent.
 The software we use ensures that you have a running audit trail and prevents data silos.

 Interested in switching to oil and gas outsourced accounting?
 Contact our Sales Team for more information about our software partners and how PetroLedger will ensure that your books are always transparent and appealing to investors.